Key Stage 3

 Themes, Concepts and Questions

-• How did World War One come to an end?
+• How did World War One come to an end and the aftermath?

 Key Knowledge